NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Does not lift on block and is punishable on block by all jabs (Shikamaru can still use 8BA to prevent punishes in a low reward high risk mix up)
 - 8B(A) can only be done after landing
 - 8A is grabbable the entire move
+- JB landing animation adjusted and sped up
+- (JB-A) transition made one frame slower (forces it to work off the grounded transition so it's consistent)
 - SB
-    - Remove stagger
-    - More lift
+    - More lift (TODO: DIR reset to 0, was this reverted?)
     - Can be done with 6 to change sides or 2 to empty teleport
     - Can be grabbed before the teleport
-    - Slightly less stun
+- SB(B)
-- SB(B) more lift
+    - More lift
+    - Animation made three frames faster (before the hitbox)
 - SBB(B) replaced with SABB(B)
 - SA
     - Can be done with 6 to change sides or 2 to empty teleport